Government DSP Greater Washington Region

 Internships

 This is a rigorous program that involves working at an internship four days a week, taking two regular Dartmouth seminars, and an independent study focused on connecting the internship experience with the academic study.
-In addition to working Monday through Thursday, students take classes 2-3 times a week in the evenings.
-Fridays are reserved for outings, visits to meet with guest speakers, and meetings with the professor.
+In addition to working Monday through Thursday, Students take classes Tuesday evenings and Friday mornings.
+The rest of the day on Friday is reserved for outings, visits to meet with guest speakers, and meetings with the professor.

 Students are expected to take the initiative to develop their own internship prospects based on their specific interests prior to submitting applications.
 The internships need to be connected to politics in some way.
 Past internships have included working in Congress, executive branch offices, courts, NGOs and nonprofit organizations, lobbying organizations, political consultants, mass media, and development agencies.
 The faculty director will help identify potential internships based on the list of employers who have taken program students in the past.
 The faculty director will provide students with a letter describing the program and guide students in writing resumes and cover letters.